mmmray/mmmray.github.io/panels.md

 even harder for Xray's configuration format to change in a way that does not break users.

+Even if you assume that Xray's config format is stable and never changes, what is not specified is how clients are supposed to merge the custom config with their own functionality.
+For example, one client may replace the `"inbounds"` key entirely and replace it with their TUN, another client may insert their TUN inbound at position `0` instead.
+Some clients today respect the DNS settings in the custom JSON config, others do not.
+Some other clients may extract `"outbounds"` from the JSON and ignore the rest.

 I recommend that panels always keep a way to only produce regular sharelinks, as I expect that this system will eventually blow up in everybody's faces.